Long Term Care

 The Programs and Services team provides our residents with cultural-specific recreation and leisure services.

-If you need to change or cancel a visit, please do so through this booking system.
-Also, please note that if there is a problem with your booking, your appointment may be canceled and you will receive immediate notification via the email provided.
+If you need to change or cancel a visit, please do so through the booking system.
+Please note that if there is a problem with your booking, your appointment may be cancelled, and you will receive immediate confirmation from the email you have provided.

-If you require any assistance, please contact the activation team at ext: 237, or the Programs and Services Manager at ext: 253.
-Thank-you for your continued support!
+If you require assistance, please contact the activation team at ext: 237 or the Programs and Services Manager at ext: 253.

 Copernicus Lodge utilizes a local pharmacy for all of its medication/pharmaceutical needs.
 The Pharmacy provides: